rub1n0/toratora/README.md

 - On a client connected to the AP:
   - DNS queries resolve.
   - `curl https://check.torproject.org/` shows Tor usage.

+## Optional Status Matrix
+If a Pimoroni Unicorn HAT or Unicorn HAT HD is attached you can run `status_matrix_service.py` to display Pi health, Tor status, access point status, and traffic levels.
+The service reads settings from `status_matrix.yaml`.
+Set `use_unicorn_hat: false` in that file if the hardware is not present.

 ## Troubleshooting
 - **Tor bind errors**: ensure the hotspot is up before Tor starts; the script retries for 30s.